jkominek/x16expansion/README.md

 The connector is about 0.4mm narrower than the data sheet suggests.
 That is to allow for PCB manufacturing tolerances while staying under the suggested width.
 And it made the width a whole number.

-Whenever I can get some additional mechanical information about the cards (maximum extents, mainly) I will update the footprint with lines to indicate those.
+Having handled the prototype card, I hope that this will make cards designed with this footprint easier to insert.

+The footprint includes a number of user drawing lines.
+* Distances to the rear and front of the motherboard
+* Two heights ("low profile" and "full height") are marked along the rear end of the card.
+"Low profile" is the height of the TexElec prototyping card.
+"Full height" is what I think you can safely get away with before you should start taking your own measurements of whatever slot cover you're going to use.
+* The rear end of the card has a number of lines indicating what space you've got available to go below the top of the card socket on the motherboard.
+* I suggest not going below the top of the socket on the other side, as that will require 3D reasoning to ensure you remain clear of C53 (a tall electrolytic).

 ### Symbols